Lorraine Keane: Television career

-Since leaving TV3, Keane presented the TV Now Awards, The Ultimate Girls Day Out at the RDS, Dublin from 29–31 August 2009 and has become Irish spokesperson for Garnier.
-Lorraine Keane is an ambassador for the charity Trocaire, and travelled to Africa in 2009 to film a documentary for RTÉ's Nationwide, highlighting the charity work Trocaire undertake in Zimbabwe and Mozambique.
+Since leaving TV3, Keane presented the TV Now Awards, The Ultimate Girls Day Out at the RDS, Dublin from 29–31 August 2009 and became Irish spokesperson for Garnier.
+Keane is an ambassador for the charity Trocaire, and travelled to Africa in 2009 to film a documentary for RTÉ's Nationwide, highlighting the charity work Trocaire undertake in Zimbabwe and Mozambique.
 In 2010 she travelled to Haiti with the same charity and in 2012 travelled to Guatemala.
 In 2013 she travelled to the Philippines with World Vision to report on the aftermath of the earthquake there and in 2014 she reported on various charity projects in Tanzania.

 In 2012 Keane embarked on a national theatre tour starring in the Louise Roche production Girls Night The Musical, playing the role of Liza, a middle-aged frustrated housewife.
 Keane and her fellow cast members appeared on the 20 January 2012 edition of The Late Late Show to perform a medley of songs from the musical, including Gloria Gaynor's 1978 hit "I Will Survive".
 Keane subsequently spoke about her appearance: “It was really scary.
-I’d never done it before, and I was completely out of my depth and out of my comfort zone.”
+I'd never done it before, and I was completely out of my depth and out of my comfort zone.”

 In 2013 Keane became a brand Ambassador for Renault and Cleanmarine Menomin.

 In 2015 Keane developed her 'Keane On Style' Lifestyle, Fashion, Beauty, Health & Well-Being event for women.

 In January 2018 she appeared as a contestant in an episode of Celebrity Home of the Year.
 Where her house finished in second place.

-In 2018 she founded Fashion Relief - a fundraising initiative in association with Oxfam to raise funds for famine in Africa.
+In 2018 she founded Fashion Relief – a fundraising initiative in association with Oxfam to raise funds for famine in Africa.